 It's important to name a beneficiary on the account.
 Getty Images By Kimberly Lankford, Contributing Editor May 9, 2018From Kiplinger's Personal Finance What happens to my health savings account when I die?
 Do my heirs have to pay taxes on the money in it? –J.Y., Port Charlotte, Fla.See Also: Best Health Savings Account You should name a beneficiary for your HSA.
 You can name anyone you want, but selecting a spouse is preferable because a spouse can use the inherited HSA tax-free for eligible medical expenses.
 If you name someone other than a spouse, the HSA money is disbursed to the beneficiary and is taxable.
 If you don't designate a beneficiary, the money will be included in your estate and will be taxed on your final income tax return.
-Got a question?
+Sponsored Content Got a question?
 Ask Kim at firstname.lastname@example.org.